Published March 9, 2018

 Where do you draw the line

-Alda Villiljós has criticised the requirement for being obsolete: in particular, she states, the idea that all men need to have a penis and all women need to have a vagina is completely outdated, and the younger generations know this very well.
+Alda Villiljós has criticised the requirement for being obsolete: in particular, they state, the idea that all men need to have a penis and all women need to have a vagina is completely outdated, and the younger generations know this very well.
 It’s worth noting that as of now, an individual is not required to take hormones or undergo surgery in order to change their gender on Iceland’s National Registry.

 To be able to participate in the beauty competition, however, “you need to be a woman.
 It’s a basic condition,” organiser Manuela Ósk explains.
 “You may have been born male, but to participate you must have gone through the process of gender reassignment.”